Disney XD (Poland)

 Disney XD is a Polish television channel owned and operated by The Walt Disney Company Limited.

-It was originally launched as Fox Kids on 18 April 1998, and relaunched as Jetix on 1 January 2005, and rebranded as Disney XD on 19 September 2009.
+Originally launched as Fox Kids on 18 April 1998, it relaunched as Jetix on 1 January 2005 and took on its current brand as Disney XD on 19 September 2009.
 The targeted ages are 6 to 15 years old.
 Since 10 April 2014, the channel broadcasts for 24 hours a day; before this date the channel was on-air for 18 hours, from 6:00 a.m. to midnight.

-Following the closure of the Canadian feed on 1 September 2025 due to existing financial pressure at Corus, Disney XD Poland is the only feed outside of the United States.
+Following the closure of all of Disney XD's international channels, including the Canadian feed on 1 September 2025 due to existing financial pressure at Corus Entertainment, Disney XD Poland is the last remaining feed based outside of the United States still operating.